-We are now launching the all-new Me and My FASD Club Series 1.
+We have launched the all-new Me and My FASD Club Series 1.

-900 families across the whole of the UK can subscribe here to the Me and My FASD Club Series 1 and receive a total of 5 magazines and other resources between now and March 2024.
+Families across the whole of the UK can subscribe here to the Me and My FASD Club Series 1 and receive a total of 5 magazines and other resources between now and March 2024.
+(You will receive the back issues in the series when you subscribe so you have the full series.)

 Join us!
 You are not alone!